- Digital Solutions

 – The use of abutments or other components not manufactured by Adin may damage Adin’s implants.
 This, in turn, may lead to undesired prosthetic and/or esthetic results, and even to implant failure and damage to bone and soft tissues.

-– Adin implants are delivered in an outer cardboard box and internal double vial package.
+– Adin Dental Implant Systems are delivered in an outer cardboard box and internal double vial package.

 – A label on the outer package includes the following information: implant type, diameter and length, lot number, catalog reference number, manufacture date and expiration date.
 Two peel-off labels with identical information are included inside each implant package for easy and simple documentation in patients’ charts.